Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 This blackout lasts 5 seconds, and this timer resets if the extension detects further flashes that breach the threshold.

+The user can chose from 3 levels of threshold sensitivity

 ## Works on:
 - YouTube:
    - Default player